 The Red Woman, Lady Gregory, Gods and Fighting Men, 1904.

-Knocknarea is the most prominent and beautiful mountain in County Sligo, it's only possible rival being the majestic plateau of Benbulben.
-The Hill of Knocknarea is a limestone hum rising to 320 meters above sea level at the west end of the Coolrea Peninsula.
+The Hill of Knocknarea is the most prominent and beautiful mountain in County Sligo, it's only possible rival being the majestic plateau of Benbulben.
+Knocknarea is a limestone hum rising to 320 meters above sea level at the west end of the Cuil Iorra Peninsula.
 The mountain is surrounded by water on three sides, and looks out across the Atlantic Ocean in the west.
 Knocknarea has a very powerful presence, somewhat like Uluru on the other side of the planet.
-The mountain dominates the landscape of Sligo and is visible from most of the neolithic sites in the territory.
+The mountain dominates the landscape of Sligo and is visible from most of the neolithic sites in the region.

-Knocknarea is surrounded by geological faultlines through the limestone bedrock.
+Knocknarea is surrounded by geological fault-lines running through the limestone bedrock.
 In fact, the mountain has three major faults around it which form a rough equilateral triangle.
-The south fault or base of the triangle is formed by the beautiful Glen of Knocknarea, a spectacular tree-filled crack in the side of the mountain.
+The southern fault or base of the triangle is formed by the beautiful Glen of Knocknarea, a spectacular tree-filled fissure in the side of the mountain.
 An ancient track leads up from the Glen and around the west cliffs of the mountain, over Culleenamore, and up to Queen Maeve's cairn.

 Another fascinating monument, the court-cairn at Primrose Grange close to the Glen, was excavated by Burenhult.
 Recent genetic research indicates a relationship between people buried in Primrose Grange and a man buried in Listoghil, the focal monument at Carrowmore.